symbol/symbol-docs/source/api.rst

     0x80FE0009; Failure_Consumer_Remote_Chain_Score_Not_Better; Validation failed because the remote chain score is not better.
     0x80FE000A; Failure_Consumer_Remote_Chain_Too_Far_Behind; Validation failed because the remote chain is too far behind.
     0x80FE000B; Failure_Consumer_Remote_Chain_Too_Far_In_Future; Validation failed because the remote chain timestamp is too far in the future.
+    0x80FE000C; Failure_Consumer_Batch_Signature_Not_Verifiable; Validation failed because the verification of the signature failed during a batch operation.
     0x80450001; Failure_Extension_Partial_Transaction_Cache_Prune; Validation failed because the partial transaction was pruned from the temporal cache.
     0x80450002; Failure_Extension_Partial_Transaction_Dependency_Removed; Validation failed because the partial transaction was pruned from the temporal cache due to its dependency being removed.